SiteGround Review 2026: Is It Worth the Price of Renewal?

 • A variety of web hosting options, including WordPress hosting

-• A solid, if simple, website builder
+• A powerful, fully featured website builder

 • Pretty great WordPress migration